top of page

 Preheat the oven to 400 °F.

-To make the broth, put the chicken breast, onions, carrots, celery, and bay leaf in a roasting tin or Pyrex dish and roast for 40-50 minutes till the vegetables and chicken are browned well. toss occasionally to get them evenly browned.
+To make the broth, put the chicken breast, onions, carrots, celery, and bay leaf in a roasting tin or Pyrex dish and roast for 40-50 minutes till the vegetables and chicken are browned nicely.
+Toss occasionally to get them evenly browned.

 Add all the browned vegetables to a large pot.
-Add a little water to the roasting tin to get the burnt browned bits loose and add to the pot.
-Add the dried mushrooms, and remaining water and bring to a boil.
+Add a little water to the roasting tin to loosen the burnt browned bits, then add them to the pot.
+Add the dried mushrooms and the remaining water and bring to a boil.
 Simmer gently for 90 minutes with the lid on.

-While the broth is simmering, line a baking sheet and add the chicken breasts in a single layer taking care not to overcrowd the pieces.
-Broil for 20-25 minutes till the tops are well browned. you may need to do this in two batches depending on the size of your baking tray and oven.
-Remove and set aside collecting the baking juices.
+While the broth is simmering, line a baking sheet and add the chicken breasts in a single layer, taking care not to overcrowd the pieces.
+Broil for 20-25 minutes until the tops are well browned.
+Depending on the size of your baking tray and oven, you may need to do this in two batches.
+Remove and set aside, collecting the baking juices.

-Once the stock has finished simmering, strain the stock keeping the chicken pieces and tossing the rest of the ingredients.
+Once the stock has finished simmering, strain the stock, keep the chicken pieces, and toss the rest of the ingredients.

-To braise the chicken, heat the butter in a large pot and add the onions.
-Sautè on medium heat till the onions have got a light golden colour.
-Add the flour and cook for 1 minute tossing the flour to coat the onions well.
+Heat the butter in a large pot and add the onions to braise the chicken.
+Sautè on medium heat until the onions are lightly golden.
+Add the flour and cook for 1 minute, tossing the flour to coat the onions well.

-Add 1 cup of the stock and wine and bring to a simmer, making sure the flour dissolves well into a smooth slurry.
-Add more stock and mix well creating a thick sauce.
+Add 1 cup of the stock and wine to a simmer, ensuring the flour dissolves well into a smooth slurry.
+Add more stock and mix well, creating a thick sauce.
 Finish adding all the stock, add the chicken and submerge completely in the liquids, topping the liquids off if needed.
 Simmer covered for 1 hour.
-Occasionally stir the pot checking for liquids and that the sauce is not sticking to the bottom of the pan.
+Occasionally, stir the pot, checking for liquids and making sure that the sauce is not sticking to the bottom of the pan.

 Taste and adjust salt and pepper as needed.
 The gravy should be thick enough to coat a spoon well.